 Sarasota Beaches are among the most beautiful in all of Florida and the United States.

 That's not just my opinion.
 Our Siesta Key Beach has been rated #1 in a national poll of the Top 10 beaches of the USA.
+Not just once, but twice in seven years.
+Most recently in May, 2017!

 Breathtaking views of the sparkling Gulf of Mexico combined with balmy gulf breezes make most beach-going days of the year here in paradise about as enjoyable as they can be; bright sunshine, warm air and water temperatures, soft sand, blue water.